Pipeline Overview

 Molecure’s workflow consists of:

 • Using algorithms to identify stable and functional fragments of mRNA encoded by genes that are clinically significant, while the proteins they encode are not druggable.
-The predicted structures of these fragments are then confirmed at single-nucleotide resolution using sequencing and chemical sampling.
+The predicted structures of these fragments are then confirmed at single-nucleotide resolution using sequencing and chemical sampling, followed by the experiments aiming at the demonstration of the functionality of the identified stable mRNA region in regulating the protein translation process.

 • Using a combination of bioinformatics and experimental methods, allowing rapid and accurate identification of small molecule binding sites.